vk-org/cfn-lint/README.md

 for example an invalid parameter for `Fn::Join` or an incorrect reference for `Ref`.
 The tests depend on `Mocha` and `chai`.

+### TypeScript
+As of V2.3.0, cfn-lint uses TypeScript.
+Implementing full types is a work in progress and any PRs for this work is greatly appreciated.
+It is hoped in the long term this will make the project more stable.
+If you are new to TypeScript, see this sample tutorial [here](http://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

 ### IDE Setup

 If you use a JetBrains editor, the following Run Configuration can be setup for the Mocha test suite:

-Node Options: --harmony
+Node Options: None
-Extra Mocha Options: --compilers js:babel-register --require babel-polyfill Test Directory: <working dir>\test
+Extra Mocha Options: None
+Test Directory: <working dir>/lib/test

 ### Local testing of CLI